dikhan/terraform-provider-openapi/docs/how_to.md

 - **Required:** Yes
 - **Description:** An object to hold data types produced and consumed by operations.

-The API Terraform provider uses the object definition used to POST a resource as the primary object for the rest of the CRUD operations.
-This means that, the same definitions will be used for all the CRUD operations.
+The API Terraform provider uses the object definition used to Create (POST) a resource as the object definition for the all the
+CRUD operations.
+This means that, it is expected that the rest of the operations Read (GET), Update (PUT) and Delete (DELETE) will use the same payload and therefore they will all share the same object definition.

 ##### <a name="supportedTypes">Requirements</a>